Mathématique: Chapter 78

 “Maybe.
 Uh.
 John, you wanna comment?”
 McKay asked.
 “John.
 John, wait.”

 But it was too late.
-Rush felt the sonic gravity of the open wormhole, the D-minor echo of a song he could almost hear.
+Rush felt the sonic gravity of the open wormhole, the D-minor echo of a melody he could almost hear.
 Sheppard, too, was caught in it.
 Sheppard, maybe, had been caught in it for whole handfuls of minutes, deferring the moment of the plunge into the bright well of the gate.

 Sunlight poured through skylights.
 Their steps, like chimes, rang on the metal, transforming into fractal tonal spirals.
 The room was wide, full of space and glass and crystal.
-The floor sharded upward in sections as they stepped foward, revealing glittering control panels.
-Ribbons of decorative trim sank into their moldings and liquid water poured along their channels.
+The floor sharded upward in sections as they stepped forward, revealing glittering control panels.
+Ribbons of decorative trim sank into their moldings and liquid water poured along revealed channels.
 The walls, the floor, the vaulted ceiling sang with the equatorial winds.

 Beyond the room, Rush sensed change spread like a ringed wave from the dropped stone of their arrival.